oderby/owenderby.com/content/blog/election_pa_2016_p1.md

 +++
-tags = ["anaylsis", "politics"] title = "An examination of 2016 Election Results in Pennsylvania" description = "Part 1/2 analyzing 2016 and past presidential elections in Pennsylvania state" slug = "election_2016_pa_p1" date = "2017-04-06T13:33:37-08:00"
+tags = ["anaylsis", "politics"] title = "An examination of 2016 Election Results in Pennsylvania" description = "Analyzing the data from Pennsylvania to see how Donald Trump won this election." slug = "election_2016_pa_p1" date = "2017-04-06T13:33:37-08:00" image_twitter = "img/election_16/pa/p1_image_twitter.png" image_fb = "img/election_16/pa/p1_image_fb.png"
 +++

 Like many, the election this past November is still on my mind.
 While I've